limeleaf-collective/website/content/services/consulting.md

 +++
-title = "Rust and Go Consulting Services" description = "From code reviews to infrastructure planning, we'll help you ship better software faster." weight = 1
+title = "Fractional CTOs for Rust and Go Projects" description = "From code reviews to infrastructure planning, we'll help you ship better software faster." weight = 1